qbead/qbeadWebsite/content/book/book.md

 ::: warning :
 This is only a scaffolding for the (printed and electronic) textbook that will be developed as part of the project.

+Many of our activities and lessons have interactive widgets.
+Not all of these currently work in all browsers (particularly Safari and on phones).
+We are actively working on ensuring that all interactive elements are enjoyable across platforms.
 :::

 Welcome to the table of contents for the SpinWheel!
 We hope you enjoy the adventures (hands-on activities that use the SpinWheel) and associated lessons.